This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 How do I document CHI services in my electronic health record (EHR)?

-During the initiating visit, the billing practitioner must document the patient's unmet social needs that will be addressed with CHI services in the medical record.
-ICD-10 Z-codes can be used to document the unmet social needs.
+During the initiating visit, the billing practitioner must document the patient's upstream drivers that will be addressed with CHI services in the medical record.
+ICD-10 Z-codes can be used to document any unmet social needs.
 Further, the billing practitioner must document patient consent, including that the patient acknowledges cost sharing and that services may only be provided by one practitioner per month.

 When providing CHI services, the amount of time spent with the patient and the types of activities conducted should be documented in the patient's medical record.